From Hard Drives to the Cloud: Dropbox’s Impact on Cloud Storage

 Collaboration and Productivity

-Dropbox extended its impact by introducing collaboration tools like Dropbox Paper and shared folders.
-These features enhanced productivity by enabling teams to work on projects in real-time, regardless of their physical location.
+Dropbox expanded its reach by introducing collaboration tools, such as Dropbox Paper and shared folders.
+These features enhanced productivity by enabling teams to collaborate on projects in real time, regardless of their physical location.

 Companies like Adidas used Dropbox to streamline collaboration across global teams, facilitating the exchange of large design files and reducing project timelines.